 “This person, who may have made serious errors in this paper, is now being charged with the responsibility of running this Cochrane Institute,” he said.

-He pointed out that De Villiers, in the UCT academics letter, said that LCHF would damage the health of adults who go on it.
+He pointed out that De Villiers, in the UCT academics letter, had said that LCHF would damage the health of adults who go on it.

 “We are the first people in South Africa to provide absolute evidence for a diet that works and that is the difference: (LCHF) is the diet that works.”

-If the study had tested a drug, “people would be signing up to give us a Nobel Prize because this effect is profound”, Noakes said.
+If the study had tested a drug “people would be signing up to give us a Nobel Prize because this effect is profound”, Noakes said.
 “We have affected every single risk factor of the heart disease on this diet and it is the diet that did it.”

 He referred to what Canadian media have reported as a “bombshell report” by a senate committee of Canadian senators calling for a total overall of Canada’s food system.